hestati63/QualSite/README.md

 Also, you can change maximum score for problem.

 This CTF framework's system is based on defcon2016 qual system.
-  - First solver for each problem can open new problem.
+  - First solver of each problem can open new problem.
-  - Score of each problem is based on numbers of solvers.
+  - Score of each problem depends on numbers of solvers.

 ## init db
 ```sh